burakbdr/Detecting-Manufacturing-Defects/README.md

 - **Anomaly Detection**: Calculates the reconstruction error between original and reconstructed images to identify anomalies.
 - **Bounding Box Visualization**: Locates anomaly regions by drawing rectangles around areas with high reconstruction errors.
 - **Image Segmentation**: Utilizes contour detection to segment and isolate anomalies in the images.
+- **Classification**: Implements a classification model to categorize anomalies into different classes based on the MVTec dataset categories.

 ### Dataset Used